 The Mentor is the Mentorship Group's leader, and as such is responsible for ensuring that the Program's objectives are fulfilled.
+The Mentors are drawn from the ITA and Young ITA.

-The Mentor's main responsibilities include: (i) lead the Group; (ii) coordinate with the Mentorship Facilitator to plan the Group's activities; (iii) meet with the Mentorship Facilitator and Mentees at least every two months; and (iv) answer reasonable questions from the Mentees about practicing arbitration, career development, networking, and general arbitration know-how.
+The Mentor's main responsibilities include: (i) lead the Group; (ii) coordinate with the Mentorship Facilitator to plan the Group's activities; (iii) meet with the Mentorship Facilitator and Mentees at least quarterly; and (iv) answer reasonable questions from the Mentees about practicing arbitration, career development, networking, and general arbitration know-how.